elektrischermoench/faketag/README.md

 This days more and more banks starts sending NFC-enabled credit cards to their customers.
 I've just reveived a NFC credit card from my bank too.
 This was my starting point for own investigations about nfc technology used by banks.
 My first thougts were: "They will use some state of the art Crypto-Processors for the tags".
-Rechering in the internet proved me wrong.
+I was proved wrong.
 Everything is just plaintext.
 My decision was to start this project to have an easy way of demonstraiting vulnerabilities in old-fashioned nfc tags which are used in payment systems.
 This is not the first project to show this vulnerabilities and it won't be the last one.